H.R. 8094: AI Foundation Model Transparency Act of 2026

 Large AI model developers

-Companies adapting base models
+Companies building on base models

-FTC and technical regulators
+The FTC and technical regulators

 Open-source AI projects